Skip to content

 • leaving spaces between words

-• joining words and joining clauses using and
+• joining words and clauses using ‘and’

 Year 1 Maths Curriculum